Douglas International Regional Entrance Awards & Education Entrance Scholarships

 - No separate application necessary.
 Students will automatically be assessed upon application to Douglas College, and will be notified of this award when we send an offer of admission.

-- Available to students from: CIS countries (Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine and Uzbekistan), Europe, Latin America, Middle East, Africa, and Southeast Asia.
+- Available to students from: CIS countries (Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine and Uzbekistan), Europe, Latin America, Middle East, Africa, Southeast Asia and South Asia (Sri Lanka, Pakistan, Bangladesh, Nepal).

 - To be eligible, students must have applied to Douglas College by the official semester application deadline listed below.